 Pork vindaloo - Juicy and succulent pork is simmered in a delicious curry that is full of flavor.
-A classic Goan curry that is surprisingly super easy to make!
+A classic Goan curry that is surprisingly super easy to make in the pressure cooker!

 (Please read the entire post for detailed step-by-step instructions and tips)